Alternative Choices for You

 Speed and Performance

-We ran IP leak tests using the open source ipleak.net tool.
-All tests were performed in a fresh virtual machine with just a browser that supports WebRTC installed.
-We set this browser to private/incognito mode for each test to prevent caching issues confusing the results.
+We ran IP leak tests using our in house leak test system.
+All tests were performed using a fresh virtual machine with a browser that supports WebRTC installed.
+We tested using private/incognito mode to prevent any errors due to cache issues.

-In Windows, we detected no problems, but the macOS client leaked our IPv6 address via both regular DNS and WebRTC.
+In Windows, we detected no leaks whatsoever, which is great news.
+However, the macOS client leaked our IPv6 address via both regular DNS and WebRTC.
+As a result, anybody using PureVPN on a Mac will need to manually disable IPv6 in macOS to ensure they have reverted back to IPv4.

-No WebRTC IPv4 leaks were detected when we disabled IPv6, though, so Mac owners with IPv6 connections should be fine just manually disabling IPv6 in macOS.
-But just to be sure, we recommend also disabling WebRTC in your browser.
+No WebRTC IPv4 leaks were detected when we disabled IPv6, which means that disabling it will work.
+However, just to be sure, it is probably advisable to also disable WebRTC in your browser too

-No IP leaks were detected when using the browser proxy add-ons, although it is worth noting that the add-ons’ “Prevent WebRTC leak feature” only prevents WebRTC leaks for its own proxy connections.
-It does not prevent WebRTC leaks when using the VPN.
+No IP leaks were detected when using PureVPN's browser proxy add-ons.
+However, it is worth noting that the extension's “Prevent WebRTC leak feature” only prevents WebRTC leaks for its own proxy connections.
+It does not prevent WebRTC leaks when using the VPN (meaning that you must still disable IPv6 on macOS even if you use a browser extension and this feature).

 We are currently unable to test for IPv6 leaks in Android but detected no IPv4 leaks of any kind.